JohnsonMasino/CRMir/README.md

 **Invoicing and Quotations:**
 Generate and manage invoices, as well as create and send quotations seamlessly within the CRM system.

+**Payment Collections:**
+Facilitate payment collections for invoices through integrated financial transactions, enhancing financial management within the CRM system.

+**Products/Services Management:**
+Efficiently manage the products and services offered, enabling users to track offerings and associated details.

+**Contracts Management:**
+Effectively handle contracts with clients, keeping track of terms, conditions, and important dates.

 **Comprehensive Communication History:**
 CRMir maintains a detailed history of client interactions, including details such as sender, recipient, timestamp, and status.

 **Real-time Updates:**
-Users receive real-time updates on the status of their communications, enabling them to monitor progress effectively.
+Users receive real-time updates on the status of their communications, payments, and contractual agreements, enabling effective monitoring.

 **Intuitive Dashboard:**
-Access a user-friendly dashboard that provides an overview of client interactions, invoicing status, and quotations.
+Access a user-friendly dashboard that provides an overview of client interactions, invoicing status, product/service offerings, contract details, and financial transactions.

 ## Technology Stack: